seanorama/masterclass/security-advanced/README.md

    ```
 - Tell Hadoop to allow our users to access Knox from any node of the cluster.
 Make the below change in Ambari > HDFS > Config > Custom core-site
   - hadoop.proxyuser.knox.groups=users,hadoop-admins,sales,hr,legal
+  - hadoop.proxyuser.knox.hosts=*
-  - hadoop.proxyuser.knox.hosts=*  (better would be to put the FQDNs of the hosts)
+    - (better would be to put a comma separated list of the FQDNs of the hosts)
   - Now restart HDFS

 - Now lets configure Knox to use our AD for authentication.
 Enter below in Ambari > Knox > Config > Advanced topology.
 Then restart Knox
+  - How to tell what configs were changed from defaults?
+    - Default configs remain indented below
+    - Configurations that were added/modified are not indented
 ```
         <topology>